Gambling and online casinos in the Marshall Islands

 - about 500 local specialists are employed in supporting structures (IT, jurisprudence, audit).

-implementing international AML standards and ISO certification for eGaming companies.
+The government focuses on transparency and cybersecurity, implementing international AML standards and ISO certification for eGaming companies.

 Social and cultural context